-In January 2014, the State of Illinois, as lead agency for the Midwest states, California, Oregon, and Washington, announced the award of a federally-funded locomotive procurement for Chargers, the cleanest diesel-electric locomotives in the world.
+In January 2014, the State of Illinois, as lead agency for the Midwest states, California, Oregon, and Washington, announced the award of a federally funded locomotive procurement for Chargers, the cleanest diesel-electric locomotives in the world.
 Chargers are clean-burning and meet EPA Tier IV emissions requirements.
 Eight Chargers were assigned to Northern California for use on the Capitol Corridor and San Joaquins services.
 In 2017, Caltrans accepted ownership of the Chargers, Amtrak was contracted to operate them and CCJPA accepted to oversee the maintenance and service performance of the units.
 These eight Chargers were all equipped with federally mandated PTC (Positive Train Control).
 They now are now officially in operation on the Capitol Corridor in the lead position, further enhancing the safety of the Capitol Corridor service.
-CCJPA expects to receive two more Chargers in 2021, replacing two of the F59 locomotives.
-This upcoming change is not included in Table 7-1.
+CCJPA received two more Chargers in 2021, replacing two of the F59 locomotives.
+This change is reflected in Table 7-1.

-In response to the changing demands for service due to the COVID-19 pandemic, Capitol Corridor has been working collaboratively in a fleet management task force with Caltrans and the other CA IPRs to shift the stateowned fleet in order to minimize the use of Amtrak leased cars.
+In response to the changing demands for service due to the COVID-19 pandemic, Capitol Corridor has been working collaboratively in a fleet management task force with Caltrans and the other CA IPRs to shift the state-owned fleet to minimize the use of Amtrak leased cars.
 The fleet plan for FY 2021-22 is below in Table 7-1.
 Capitol Corridor has been operating the temporary reduced service with a fleet that generally relies on seven four-car trainsets.
+For the upcoming FY 2022-23, Capitol Corridor plans to return to pre-pandemic service levels which will require additional equipment.
+This will be possible as the "Venture Fleet" is commissioned along the SJJPA route.